HobbaZ/E-Commerce-Back-End/README.md

 How to make CRDUD API routes, use Sequelize in conjuction with MySQL.

 ## Deployment
 You can view the [walkthrough video here](https://youtu.be/TX5HGjXIMPI).
+Code has since been updated to show messages after each successful action.

 ## Table of Contents